gamermount56/sdk-readme/README.md

 Does nothing work on device and you can't figure out what's wrong?

-Try filtering on the string `[OsmoSDK]` in the iOS logs and see if there is anything suspicous.
+Try filtering on the string `[OsmoSDK]` in the iOS logs and see if there is anything suspicious.

 If you ever see an `[OsmoSDK]` log that says `internal error`, please let us know because that means we messed up something!